Beyond Fixed Topologies: Unregistered Training and Comprehensive Evaluation Metrics for 3D Talking Heads: Motion Synthesis with Space-time Features

 \subsubsection{Registered Setting}

 In the registered setting, the ground-truth meshes \textit{within each sequence} must share a common topology.
 Yet, different sequences can have meshes of different structures.
-Despite this requirement, it proves to be non-restrictive in practice as at inference time, any mesh can be animated.
-The topology can also differ from those seen during training.
-Moreover, the advantage is that one can exploit the additional knowledge of the mesh structure to impose specific losses or sophisticated constraints.
+Nonetheless, it proved to be non-restrictive in practice as at inference time, any mesh can be animated even if its topology was unseen during training.
+Furthermore, the advantage is that one can exploit the additional knowledge of the mesh structure to impose specific losses or sophisticated constraints.

-The model predicts per-vertex displacements of the neutral ground-truth mesh.
-In a registered setting, the ground truth sequence is registered.
-As a result, the predicted and ground-truth sequences share the same topology allowing for the definition of specific losses during training.
 We employed four different losses:

 \textbf{Mean Squared Error Loss ($\mathcal{L}_{MSE}$)} minimizes the average vertex-wise Mean Squared Error (MSE) over a sequence of length $T_i$ between the ground truth mesh $M_i^{gt}$ and the model prediction $\widehat{M}_i$.
 The loss function is defined as: